 Merino Wool

-Merino wool is our favorite baselayer material for winter use: It’s ultra soft and incredibly warm for the weight, offers great temperature regulation, and resists odor far better than synthetic materials.
-For a warm and cozy next-to-skin layer that doesn’t clam up, it’s a great choice.
-However, merino wool baselayers are less durable than the synthetic competition, especially thin varieties or those that aren’t blended with other materials like polyester or nylon (for example, the Smartwool Classic All-Season is 88% merino wool and 12% nylon).
-They’re also too warm for mild conditions and intense activity like ski touring, running, and nordic skiing, and absorb sweat more than synthetics (which isn’t great news once you cool down).
-But for mellow days out or if you really prefer the feel of natural material, merino has a lot to offer.
+Merino wool is our favorite baselayer material for winter use: In addition to being incredibly soft and warm for the weight, it offers great temperature regulation and resists odor much better than synthetic fabrics.
+That said, merino wool falls short of the synthetic competition when it comes to durability, especially thin varieties and those that aren’t blended with other materials like polyester or nylon (for example, the Smartwool Classic All-Season is 88% merino wool and 12% nylon).
+Many merino baselayers are also too warm for mild conditions or heart-pumping activities like backcountry touring, running, or Nordic skiing, and they absorb sweat more readily than synthetics (which isn’t great news once you cool down).
+But for mellow days out or if you simply prefer the feel of natural material, merino has a lot to offer.
 For more information about its pros and cons, check out our article: Merino Wool: Is It Worth It?

 Women's baselayer (adding ski shell overtop)